evan1026/Logger/README.md

     Logger::LogType::Info
     Logger::LogType::Warning
     Logger::LogType::Error

-The default type when not given is `LogInfo`.
+The default type when not given is `Logger::LogType::Info`.

 The commands ending in `NoEndl` do not add a newline (`\n`) at the end of the line.
 This allows for the current line to be rewritten using the `rw` varieties.
 The line can also be cleared with `clearLine()`.